bspaans/python-mingus/doc/wiki/refMingusCoreProgressions.rst

 Functions
 ---------

-.. function:: determine(chord, key, shorthand)  * *Default values*: shorthand = False
+.. function:: determine(chord, key, shorthand=False)

   Determine the harmonic function of chord in key.

 This function can also deal with lists of chords.